bet4a/d3wiki/SVG-Shapes.md

 * basis - a [B-spline](http://en.wikipedia.org/wiki/B-spline), with control point duplication on the ends.
 * basis-open - an open B-spline; may not intersect the start or end.
 * basis-closed - a closed B-spline, as in a loop.
+* bundle - equivalent to *basis*, except the *tension* parameter is used to straighten the spline.
 * cardinal - a [Cardinal spline](http://en.wikipedia.org/wiki/Cubic_Hermite_spline#Cardinal_spline), with control point duplication on the ends.
 * cardinal-open - an open Cardinal spline; may not intersect the start or end, but will intersect other control points.
 * cardinal-closed - a closed Cardinal spline, as in a loop.